chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 Instagram

+- x-asbd-id 🆕
+  : The value of `x-asbd-id` request-header field sends when you browse `www.instagram.com` with logging in to an account.

+- x-csrftoken 🆕
+  : The value of `x-csrftoken` request-header field sends when you browse `www.instagram.com` with logging in to an account.

 - x-ig-app-id
   : The value of `x-ig-app-id` request-header field sends when you browse `www.instagram.com` with logging in to an account.